Hi! You found our list of large group icebreakers.

 Large group icebreakers are games or activities to get teams of 20 people or more talking to each other.
-These icebreakers’ purpose is to help build relationships and spur discussion among people who may have trouble getting the conversation started by themselves.
+Common examples include “Never Have I Ever” and “Most Likely To.”
+The purpose of these icebreakers is to help build relationships and spur discussion among people who may have trouble getting the conversation started by themselves.

 On this list you will find: